Próximamente en español

 APAPACHO

-Apapacho is a Nahuatl word that means a gesture of care
+Apapacho is a Nahuatl word that means a soul care

 For thousands of years, Indigenous peoples of the Anahuac have migrated and danced through ancestral territories that are now divided by an international border.
 The Dance of the Deer of the Yoreme people (also known as Yaqui) is found to this day in Sonora, Mexico and Arizona as a vibrant illustration of cultural resilience and connection. - Notes from SEYEWAILO RESEARCH IN MOTION

-Currently, through APAPACHO, our vision is inspired by Folk and Indigenous practices of community organizing to create international spaces for gathering, creative expression, healing/care/empowerment, and dance/interdisciplinary art making focused on displaced bodies of the Mexican diaspora.
-As part of this project, we offer farmworkers and migrant families (in the Bay Area and Oaxaca) art and culturally relevant healing services and training through our free programs.
+Currently, through APAPACHO, our vision is inspired by Folk and Indigenous practices of community organizing to create international spaces for gathering, creative expression, healing/care/empowerment, and dance/interdisciplinary art making.
+As part of this project, we offer unhoused, farmworker and migrant families (in the East Bay of California and Oaxaca) art and culturally relevant healing services and movement workshops through our free programs.
+We have also created a multilingual mobile library with a focus on books in Spanish and Indigenous languages including Maam, Zapoteco, Mixteco, Nahuatl, and Mayan for farming families.

-Looking ahead, we envision establishing small community milpas (traditional Mexican farming plots) and Tianguis (markets) to foster economic resilience in underserved communities and multilingual migrant libraries with a focus on books in Spanish and Indigenous languages.
+Looking ahead, we envision establishing small community milpas (traditional Mexican farming plots) and tianguis (markets) to foster economic resilience in underserved communities.
 APAPACHO returns to some of the questions that we were asking in past works, Tlaoli: People of the Corn (2016) and Breathe Here: Respira Aqui (2023) about migration, vulnerability/exploitation, cultural displacement, and amnesia, while working with the arts and traditional healing practices to spark needed change.

 APAPACHO honors immigrants' vital contributions while providing needed spaces to rest and dream, recover ancestral memory, and ignite the renewal of sacred ways of being and relating to the body and the land.
 During times of environmental and social crisis, it is essential to listen to the wise voices of those who have not been traditionally heard or have been overlooked and whose cultures hold vital knowledge for these times.

-CREATIVE RESIDENCY AT BERKELEY BALLET: Rehearsals and embodied research, including gathering remedies and stories from local farmworkers for upcoming Performance Installation
+CREATIVE RESIDENCY: DANCE MONKS rehearsals and embodied research, including gathering remedies and stories from local farmworkers for upcoming performance installation

-APAPACHO: FREE HANDS-ON-HEALING, performances, and workshops for campesino and migrant families in Oaxaca through local shelters and community centers
+APAPACHO: Free Hand-on healing and movement workshops for campesino and migrant families in Oaxaca through local shelters and community centers

 FEBRUARY, 2025: Oaxaca, Mexico